pc2/frandom/Readme.md

 2. Update the board name in the Makefile or give the new board name as an argument BOARD to make.
 3. Set the number of parallel update requests with UPDATE_SPLIT.
+4. Set the number of kernels that should be generated with REPLICATIONS.
-4. Set the array sizes for the global nad the local memory benchmark with GLOBAL_MEM_SIZE and LOCAL_MEM_SIZE.
+5. Set the array sizes for the global memory with GLOBAL_MEM_SIZE.
-5. Build the host program or the kernels by using the available build targets.
+6. Build the host program or the kernels by using the available build targets.

 For more detailed information about the available build targets call: